This feature is available from the Pro plan and above.

 Key tags and content importing

-1. During import: Storyblok app automatically assigns specific tags to the keys.
-For example, each key gets a default Storyblok tag.
+During import: The Storyblok app automatically assigns specific tags, such as a default Storyblok tag.

-2. Before import: You can add custom tags to the keys before the importing process starts (by adjusting the Tags option).
+Before import: You can add custom tags by adjusting the Tags option.

-3. After import: You can further modify or add new tags using the Lokalise UI.
+After import: Tags can be modified or added manually in the Lokalise UI.

-However, it’s important to note how these tags behave during a re-import from Storyblok to Lokalise:
+However, during a re-import from Storyblok to Lokalise, tags behave differently:

 Blocks inside RichText fields

-Lokalise fully supports blocks within RichText fields and ensures they sync correctly with Storyblok.
-However, here are some important details to keep in mind:
+Lokalise fully supports blocks within RichText fields and ensures proper synchronization with Storyblok.
+However, there are some key considerations.

 Content on Lokalise